tsickert/tsickert/README.md

 ### Hi there 👋 I'm Thomas

 - 🗓️ A commit a day...
-- 🌱 I’m currently learning about chat bots and the joys of website hosting
+- 🌱 I’m currently learning about chat bots 🤖
 - 💬 Ask me about discord development, I've been hacking away at bots and the discord API for a year now
 - 💻 Check out my [discord webhook action](https://github.com/tsickert/discord-webhook)!
 - 📚 Learning Kotlin and Ktor